And we’ll send you a 12-month free subscription to Positive News magazine Here at Naturesave, we believe insurance should not Read More

 The trust has been funding environmental charity projects since 1995.
-Grants have been awarded to over two hundred individual projects, covering renewable energy, nature conservation, recycling, sustainable food and social welfare.
+Grants have been awarded to almost five hundred individual projects, covering renewable energy, nature conservation, recycling, sustainable food and social welfare.

 Here is a selection of projects recently funded by the Trust, a complete list is down below: